Consensys/doc.web3signer/docs/HowTo/Get-Started/Start-Web3Signer.md

     If Teku connects to a network other than `mainnet`, then the [`--network`](../../Reference/CLI/CLI-Subcommands.md#network) option must be specified, and it must match the network used by the Teku client.

+### Public testnets

+If you are running Web3Signer eth2 mode on a public testnet then you must specify the `network` option.
+It is important that this network matches the one you have setup for your validator client.
+For example, if you have [teku set up to run on goerli](https://docs.teku.consensys.net/en/latest/HowTo/Get-Started/Connect/Connect-To-Testnet/#sync-the-execution-layer-network) then you must configure Web3Signer with the goerli network under the eth2 subcommand as in the example below.

+=== "Example"

+    ```bash
+    web3signer --key-store-path=/Users/me/keyFiles/ eth2 --network=goerli --slashing-protection-db-url="jdbc:postgresql://localhost/web3signer" --slashing-protection-db-username=postgres --slashing-protection-db-password=password
+    ```

+See the [`--network` documentation](../../Reference/CLI/CLI-Subcommands.md#network) for more information about this option and the supported networks.

 ## Confirm Web3Signer is running